tdd-ai/SimpleTokenizerAPI.jl/README.md

-# Julia API Template - Simple Tokenizer
+# Julia API Template - SimpleTokenizerAPI.jl

 This repo contains an example of an API of [SimpleTokenizer.jl](https://github.com/tdd-ai/SimpleTokenizer.jl) in Julia.